 We are a group of research staff and students in the School of GeoSciences at the University of Edinburgh led by Paul Palmer who study Earth's and other planetary atmospheres using data, models and theory.

-We are or have been funded by the UK Natural Environmental Research Council, the Science and Technology Facilities Council, the Engineering and Physical Sciences Research Council, the Leverhulme Trust, the Nuffield Foundation, the UK Space Agency, the European Space Agency, the British Council, the Royal Society, Lockheed Martin UK, and Microsoft Research.
+We are or have been funded by the UK Natural Environmental Research Council, the Science and Technology Facilities Council, the Engineering and Physical Sciences Research Council, the Leverhulme Trust, the Nuffield Foundation, the UK Space Agency, the European Space Agency, Ford Motor Company, the British Council, the Royal Society, Lockheed Martin UK, and Microsoft Research.

 Our current research addresses the overarching science questions: